-I love the book Analyzing Computer System Performance with Perl::PDQ.
-It’s the clearest applied Queuing Theory book I’ve found.
+I love the book Analyzing Computer System Performance with Perl::PDQ

-IMO I think the Universal Scalability Law should be called Gunther’s law, given how much the author has done to popularize it.
-(Plus it sounds less grandiose than the Universal Scalability Law, and it would be clearer that it’s on the same level as Amdahl’s Law).
+should be called Gunther’s law, given how much the author has done to popularize it.
+(Plus it sounds less

 Sadly, I hate to say it, but the book sounds outdated with Perl in the title.
 I wish it wasn’t so but it sounds Perl/PDQ specific, when it’s a great applied queuing theory book all around.

 I’m going to be re-reading it over the winter break, and one of my goals is to translate the examples to Javascript with Observable notebooks.
-I think Queuing Theory overall needs some heavy marketing/outreach/explanation, and the combined accessiblity and visualization excellence of Observable notebooks would help a lot.
-Plus the book would sound so much more enticing if it had a version called Analyzing Computer System Performance with PDQ.js ;)

 So I looked into porting or rewriting PDQ to Javascript.
 Turns out it’s written as a C library (with separate bindings for R and python2), so it should be compilable to WASM with emscripten!